Adekunle77/YBSDemoProject/README.md

 In the YBS take-home project, my primary goal was to create an application that enables users to search for images, display them, and provide additional details about each image or its photographer.

 *Disclaimer:*
-Upon testing the API, I realized that it couldn't fulfill the original project requirements.
+Upon testing the API, I realized that it couldn't fulfil the original project requirements.
 The JSON data lacked essential information for listing user IDs, user icons, or fetching more images by the same user.
-As a result, I pivoted the project's focus to allow users to save their favorite images.
+As a result, I pivoted the project's focus to allow users to save their favourite images.
 The project was created with Swift version 5.5.
-I have a 2015 Mac, it can't install the latest Xcode update.
+I have a 2015 Mac, but it can't install the latest Xcode update.

-**Project Design:**
+**Project Design**
-After reevaluating the project, I structured it into three key components:
+After re-evaluating the project, I structured it into three key components:

 1. **Image Caching:** I implemented an image caching mechanism to optimize image loading and improve the user experience.
 2. **Persistence Layer:** I introduced a persistence layer for data storage, ensuring the app's ability to store and manage user-favorite images.
 3. **Networking:** The networking component handles API requests and data retrieval from external sources.
 4. **View:** The view component is responsible for presenting the user interface and interacting with the user.

-This revised project design aimed to provide a more practical and user-centric experience by focusing on image caching and the ability to save and manage favorite images.
+This revised project design aimed to provide a more practical and user-centric experience by focusing on image caching and the ability to save and manage favourite images.

 **Caching Images - Kingfisher SDK**
 The KingFisherCache class serves a critical purpose in our project by efficiently managing image caching, contributing to an enhanced user experience.
 The decision to implement image caching was driven by the aim to prevent the display of missing images in the UI.